keattang/guard-duty-to-slack-lambda/README.md

 ## Setup

+-   Create an incoming slack webhook that points to the channel in which you wish to receive notifications. https://slack.com/apps/A0F7XDUAZ-incoming-webhooks
 -   Create a lambda function with the basic execution role and upload this folder as a zip file.
 You can download it directly from GitHub.
 Point the handler to `src/index.handler` and extend the timeout to 5 minutes.
+Set the `SLACK_WEBHOOK_URL` to the URL that was generated in the previous step.
 -   Create a CloudWatch event rule to forward GuardDuty findings to this lambda.
 The event pattern should look something like this:

 ```